AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 **Ngrams exercise**

+Part of a series: :doc:`ngrams </triton/tut/exercises-ngrams>`:

-.. exercise:: Storage-0: Create a place to store our ngrams data.
+.. exercise:: Storage-1: Create a place to store our Gutenberg (ngrams) data.
    :class: exercise-ngrams

+   We looked at the Gutenberg-Fiction dataset before, where it's already on Triton.
+In this next few exercises, let's pretend we didn't already have it on the cluster, and practice copying the data to the cluster yourself.

-   We will do a recurring example using public domain Project Gutenberg books.
+   Background: we will do a recurring example using public domain Project Gutenberg books.
 We will compute ngrams (tuples of words that occur in a sequence (for example (``this``, ``book``, ``is``) is a 3-gram).
 After computing a list of all n-grams and how often they